 So, why should your company take part in trade shows?
 After all, buying a booth can be expensive.
 Well, as the old saying goes: "You have to spend money to make money."
 Attending a trade show is an investment in your company's future.

 Here are a few of the potential business benefits of trade show attendance.

 You Can Conduct Market Research.

 These events are some of the best methods for gathering intelligence about the industry, specifically what your competitors are doing.
-This is why it’s important to build some time in the day of the event to walk around the event space.
+This is why it’s important to build some time on the day of the event to walk around the event space.

 Rolling out a new product or service offering?
-You can gather real time feedback by presenting it to your booth visitors.
+You can gather real-time feedback by presenting it to your booth visitors.
 You can hear straight from the horse’s mouth.

 You Gain Direct Access to Buyers.